 The steps here are simple: analyze the previous bookings you have made and the time that their actual execution took.
 If the execution took longer, there must have been roadblocks that caused them.
 Understand the roadblocks.
 Evaluate whether or not they will repeat themselves.
-Now, you can draw timelines for tasks based on these execution period.
-With each repeat cycle, you are likely to get closer to accuracy.
-Most importantly, you will not have under or over utilized resources either.
+Now, you can draw timelines for tasks based on this execution period.
+With each repeat cycle, you are likely to get closer to making accurate bookings.
+Most importantly, you will not have under or over-utilized resources either.

 Alternatively, switching to a resource planning tool that has been designed to help you asses booked vs. actuals with precise metrics is a great initiative you could take to improve your overall resource allocation strategy.